IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

    NAME                   READY   STATUS    RESTARTS   AGE cos-596b4f849f-2fg4h   1/1     Running   0          18m
    ```
-  - If the pod doesn't display the expected status (for example, after 5 minutes) (and possibly with ImagePull error), then delete the pod to get it restarted.
+  - If the pod doesn't display the expected `Running` status (for example, after 5 minutes) (and possibly with ImagePull error), then delete the pod to get it restarted.
     From the command line, run `oc delete pod <pod name>`  (where pod name is the string under NAME column from the output of `oc get pod`)